savindumahasen/Student-Information-System/README.md

 # Student-Information-System
-This system is created by  using php ;aravel, mongo database
+This system is created by  using php Laravel, mongo database